ibm-cloud-docs/assistant/actions.md

 1. Click **Save**, and then click **Close**.

     Your action is displayed in the *custom* actions list.
-Two *default* actions are created for you automatically.
+Two *system* actions are created for you automatically.
 To learn more about them, see [System actions explained](#actions-builtin).

 1. Add more actions to your skill to address other customer needs.
 To add another action, click **New action**.